McGillHaricots/peas-andlove/DelMut_Effects/Scripts/Simulation/README.md

 - The AlphaSim simualtion is devided into three scripts:
     - Parameter Simulation
-    - Creation of baseline elements (population, crossing schemes, etc)
+    - Creation of baseline elements (population, crossing schemes, etc.)
     - Simulation in loops with number of itterations and cycles